 Here Are the Few Steps Follow

-3) The current user (logged in user) must have full permission to particular registry key where all computer services are listed.
+2) The current user (logged in user) must have full permission to the particular registry key where all computer services are listed.

 HKEY_LOCAL_MACHINE -> SYSTEM -> CurrentControlSet -> Services

-Check the permission by seeing permissions tab after right clicking the key.
-Add the logged in user and give full permission to above register key in Windows vista.
+Verify the permission by seeing the permissions tab after right-clicking the key.
+You may need to add the logged in user and provide full permission for the above registry key in Windows OS.

-Open command prompt as administrator (Right click and select ‘Run as’) and try below command
+Open the command prompt as administrator (Right-click and select ‘Run as’) and execute the below command

 Netsh winsock reset

-Restart the vista laptop after above two steps.
-Now your windows vista laptop wireless adapter should start finding available wireless network around you.
+Now your Windows laptop wireless adapter should start finding available wireless networks around you and connect successfully.

-There are few suggestions available on the web related to this issue including updating the wireless network driver from vendor.
+There are a few suggestions available on the Microsft site related to this issue including updating the wireless network driver from the vendor.